 Weight Loss Revisions

 The Lap Band, also known as an adjustable gastric band, was once the most popular bariatric procedure performed in the United States.
 However, some patients developed an intolerance to this band, resulting in problems such as excessive nausea and vomiting, difficulty swallowing and pain after eating, so use of the Lap Band has decreased.

 If you have developed these issues, the bariatric surgery team at Yuma Regional Medical Center can remove your band.
 However, without another bariatric procedure, you are likely to regain weight.
 Yuma Regional Medical Center offers gastric bypass or sleeve gastrectomy surgery six months after band removal.
-In order to receive one of these procedures, you must complete the Yuma Regional Medical Center Bariatric Program.
-The first step is to attend one of our free Weight Loss Surgery Seminars that are offered twice a month.

 If you have any questions about weight loss surgery at Yuma Regional Medical Center, please call us as 928-336-5483 (LITE) or email us at [email protected] and a member of our team will be glad to assist you.